COVID-19 testing information

 Symptoms may appear 2-14 days after exposure to the virus and may include:

-- In elderly, chronically ill, or debilitated individuals such as residents of a long-term care facility, symptoms of COVID-19 may be subtle such as alterations in mental status or in blood glucose control
+• In elderly, chronically ill, or debilitated individuals such as residents of a long-term care facility, symptoms of COVID-19 may be subtle such as changes in mental status or in blood glucose control

 How do I know if I have been exposed to COVID-19?

-People with COVID-19 are most able to spread it to others during the first 5 days of their infection but can also spread it up to 2 days before symptom onset or their positive test and for about 10 days after their positive test.
+People with COVID-19 are most able to spread it to others during the first 5 days of their infection but may be able spread it up to 2 days before symptom onset or their positive test, and for up to10 days after.
 You may have been exposed to COVID-19 if you spent time with someone during this period of their infection.

 What are the different types of COVID-19 viral testing?

-- Polymerase Chain Reaction (PCR) test: A PCR test is a clinically administered test, where a swab of your nose, throat, or a saliva sample is taken and then sent to a lab.
+• Polymerase Chain Reaction (PCR) test: A PCR test is a test usually administered by a healthcare provider, where a swab of your nose, throat, or a saliva sample is taken and then sent to a lab.
 Results for a PCR test can take several days to come back.

-- Rapid antigen test (self-test or at-home test): A Rapid Antigen Test is a COVID-19 test that can be bought at a pharmacy, retail store or online.
-It can be taken without having to go to a specific testing site and is usually taken at home.
+• Rapid antigen test (self-test or at-home test): A rapid antigen test is a COVID-19 test that can be bought at a pharmacy, retail store or online.
+It can be taken without having to visit a doctor’s office and is usually taken at home.
 You can get results in as little as 15 minutes.

 For more information, visit COVID-19 Testing: What You Need to Know | CDC.